crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 3. A = Additional cost to work on the existing code
 4. B = Perceived cost to work on refactored / rewritten code
 5. V = Value of refactoring
-6. Z = Risk of mis-estimating coefficient
+6. Z = Risk of mis-estimating coefficient (use 2 by default)
-7. O = Opportunity cost factor
+7. O = Opportunity cost coefficient (use 2 by default)

 **V** must be positive to even consider proceeding with a refactoring.